Officer Walter Dennis

 Officer Oscar Wesley

-Officer Wesley has been with the Lakeland Police Department for 17 years and is currently assigned to Lakeland Highlands Middle School.
+Officer Wesley has been with the Lakeland Police Department for 17 years and is currently assigned to Lakeland High School and Harrison School for the Arts.
 During his tenure with the department he has served as a Neighborhood Liaison Officer (NLO), in the Special Investigations Section, as a PAL Coordinator, a Field Training Officer (FTO), in Patrol and the COPS program.
 He is also certified in Crisis Intervention (CIT).
 Officer Wesley holds an Associate’s Degree in Criminal Justice from St. Leo University and currently teaches an Intro to Law class at Lakeland Highlands Middle School (Palms Academy).
 He has also been selected as Detective of the Year during his years with LPD.

 Officer Adam Williams

-Officer Williams has been with the Lakeland Police Department for 13 years and currently oversees the Truancy program.
+Officer Williams has been with the Lakeland Police Department for 13 years and currently assigned to Lakeland High School and Harrison School of the Arts.
 He is a Lakeland native and graduate of Lake Gibson High School.
 Officer Williams has worked in Juvenile Detention and served as an Active Reservist in the US Coast Guard.
 He completed the Police Academy at Polk State College in 1999, after which he was hired by LPD in 2000.
 Officer Williams then returned to Polk State College where he completed his Associate’s Degree in Criminal Justice in 2007.

 During his tenure with the department, he has worked as a Neighborhood Liaison Officer (NLO), a Street Crimes officer in the Special Investigations Section and on the Neighborhood Enforcement Team (NET).
 He has been in the School Resource Unit since 2011.
 Officer Williams also works with school sports and participates in an at risk student mentoring program.
 He coaches the Sleepy Hill Middle School wrestling team and has been running a USA Wrestling Club at the school for the past 2 years.
 Officer Williams was also instrumental in developing the first PAL (Police Athletic League) Wrestling Program in Polk County and serves as the Coach and Administrator.